Organizational Change for Inter- and Transdisciplinarity

 The Common Room

-Connecting, touching base and sharing
+Connecting, touching base and sharing.

 Format: Brief thematic presentation on a success or dilemma, followed by respondent, open floor discussion, and small group discussion on related topics.

-The Library Project
+The Library Project.

-Collecting, sharing and annotating useful resources
+Collecting, sharing and annotating useful resources.

-Format: Depository for related literature (both peer-reviewed and grey literature)
+Format: Depository for related literature (both peer-reviewed and grey literature) and space for review and discussion.

-Aim: Evaluate ITD knowledge base and use it to pivot to new opportunities
+Aim: Evaluate ITD knowledge base and use it to pivot to new opportunities.

 The Impact Project